 In the Part-Editor, use the commands in the:

-|•|| : to add sketch-elements.
-This vertical and to the left of the graphic-area.|
+|•||Geometry menu and toolbar : to add sketch-elements.
+The toolbar is to the left of the graphic-area.|

-|•|| : to add and edit constraints to and between sketch-elements.
-This is vertical and to the right of the graphic-area.|
+|•||Constraints menu and toolbar : to add Constraints to, or between Geometry.
+The toolbar is to the right of the graphic-area.|

 MERGE-POINTS : Deletes a Point.
 You cannot remove a 'Merged Point'.

 COINCIDENT CONSTRAINT : Does not delete a Point.
 You can delete a Coincident-Constraint later and move the Points apart again.